 According to research, peak online shopping hours are from 8 PM to 10 PM.
 It seems reasonable as, at that time, people tend to have more spare time after work.
 Furthermore, as your clients are active during the evening, you can offer discounts and promotions in the morning or afternoon to distribute traffic evenly on your page.

 4. Leverage multi-screening

 Consumers are switching between devices constantly.
-Nearly 60% admit that they browse the Internet while watching TV, often searching for information on something they have just seen.
-With this knowledge, advertisers can plan integrated multiscreen campaigns to provide a consistent brand experience across multiple screens.
+For example, nearly 60% admit that they browse the Internet while watching TV, often searching for information on something they have just seen.
+Advertisers can plan integrated multiscreen campaigns to provide a consistent brand experience across multiple screens with this knowledge.